CHARLES Robert Edward:

 Robert Edward CHARLES with children, courtesy of Mrs Sally BERTRAM.

 Parents of his wife: Paul M. Leonce Pécourt married 20th May 1895 to Mary Louise Helen GUILLAIN.
-They lived 121 Amiens Street, main street of Vignacourt village.(Location of the currently bakery).
+They lived 121 Amiens Street, the main street of Vignacourt village.(Location of the current bakery).
 Grandparents: Leonce Pécourt married to Zoe Cavillon.

-He worked in the Society HARTLEY PONS, manufacturer, wholesaler, of molded rubber located to Amiens south ( N° 7 street : Bellevue - Plant of "La Croix Rompue" ).
-But also other address (franchises) at Nantes (2 rue de Santeuil) LEVALLOIS-PERRET 49 rue Jean-Jaurès (suburb of Paris), Toulouse, Rouen, Compiègne.
+He worked in the Society HARTLEY PONS, manufacturer, wholesaler, of molded rubber located to Amiens south ( N° 7 street: Bellevue - Plant of "La Croix Rompue" ).
+But also other address (franchises) at Nantes (2 rue de Santeuil) Levallois-Perret 49 rue Jean-Jaurès (in the suburb of Paris), Toulouse, Rouen, Compiègne.
 Hartley Pons published patents in 1956, (about 18 months after the deposit in France).
-Links of research: Captain Harry.

 Harry HARTLEY's wedding photo in the Vignacourt's church - 5 January 1918